ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Removed excessive EDHOC_Information parameters: "max_msgsize", "coap_ct", "ep_id_types", and "transports".

 * Removed definition of some IANA registries: "EDHOC Endpoint Identity Types" and "EDHOC Transports".

+* Defined derivation of N_S, when combining this profile with application profiles of RFC 9594.

 * Editorial fixes and improvements.